survivejs/webpack-book/manuscript/techniques/04_testing.md

 ![Karma](images/karma.png)

 [Karma](https://karma-runner.github.io/) is a test runner that allows you to run tests against real devices and [PhantomJS](http://phantomjs.org/), a headless browser. [karma-webpack](https://www.npmjs.com/package/karma-webpack) is a Karma preprocessor that allows you to connect Karma with webpack.
 The same benefits as before apply still.
-This time around, however, we have more control over the test environment.
+This time around, however, there is more control over the test environment.

 To get started, install Karma, *karma-mocha* reporter, and *karma-webpack*: